 Here’s another scenario.
 Let’s say you don’t get anything out of giving oral sex but your partner loves it.
 Do you never go down on them or do you do it from time to time out of love and/or desire to give them pleasure?
 Again – there is no one answer to this because it is all about YOUR boundaries and where you are, and are not flexible.
 There’s a fine line between doing something only because someone wants you to and doing it because you desire to give them pleasure.
 The former is coercive, the latter is sexy.

-In the end it comes down to whether [insert sex act here] is a hard or soft boundary and whether you feel 100% safe trying it with your partner.
+In the end it comes down to whether a sex act is a hard or soft boundary and whether you feel 100% safe trying it with your partner.

 Three final points on this.